DonovanGriffin27/BinaryWorkshop/TimeSolutionDoc.md

 ### Introduction
 The binary we developed a solution for was the 'time' file from the nightmare repository created by 'guyinatuxedo'.
-The deatails of the 'time' file include:
+The details of the 'time' file include:
 - 64 bit binary
 - Prompts user to enter guess a number
 - Reads the user's input